Do Stink Bugs Have Teeth?

 What Do Stink Bug Bites Look Like?

-Stink bug bites are very rare, but when they do happen, they are generally mild and not medically serious.
-Here’s what they typically look like:
+Stink bug bites are extremely rare, but when they do occur, they leave very minor and subtle marks:

 What To Do About Stink Bug Bites